audioxide/data/data/posts/20190925-reviews-the-beatles-abbey-road.md

   - john lennon
   - rock
 featuredimage: album-artwork/abbey-road-the-beatles.jpg
-artworkCredit: was designed by English art director Kosh and features a photograph taken by Iain Macmillan.
-Inspired by a Paul McCartney sketch, the shot was one of six taken during a ten-minute window in which Macmillan balanced on a stepladder in the middle of Abbey Road while a policeman held up traffic behind him.
+artworkCredit: was designed by English art director John Kosh and features a photograph taken by Iain Macmillan.
+Inspired by a Paul McCartney sketch, the shot was one of six from a ten-minute window in which Macmillan balanced on a stepladder in the middle of Abbey Road while a policeman held up traffic behind him.
 artworkCreditSource: https://www.beatlesbible.com/1969/08/08/the-abbey-road-cover-photography-session/
 artist: The Beatles
 album: Abbey Road